ChaliseRajesh19/Youtube_Comment_Agent/README.md

 # 🤖 YouTube Comment Agent

-An AI-powered YouTube comment moderation agent that automatically monitors your YouTube channel, generates contextual replies using an LLM, and lets you **approve, edit, or reject** every response before it is posted.
+An AI-powered YouTube comment moderation agent that automatically monitors your YouTube channel, filters out spam and toxic comments, generates contextual replies using an LLM, and lets you **approve, edit, or reject** every response before it is posted.

-Built with **LangGraph**, **FastAPI**, **Streamlit**, and **Supabase**, the application provides persistent memory, human-in-the-loop review, and configurable AI behavior.
+Built with **LangGraph**, **FastAPI**, **Streamlit**, and **Supabase**, the application provides persistent memory, guardrails, human-in-the-loop review, and configurable AI behavior.

 ---